Alfresco/docs-activiti-enterprise/docs/modeling/processes/bpmn/script.md

 ### Script name
 The [script](../../scripts.md) to execute.
 The script must exist within the same project as the process definition to be selected.

 Script tasks are handled as [service tasks](../bpmn/service.md) by Activiti Enterprise and will always have the `implementation` value of `script.EXECUTE`.
-The mapping between a script and its script task is stored in the `constants` of the **Extensions Editor** or `<process-definition-name>-extensions.json>` file, for example:
+The mapping between a script and its script task is stored in the `constants` of the **Extensions Editor** or `<process-definition-name>-extensions.json>` file using the script `name`, for example:

 ```json
     "constants": {